NYPL/metadata-documentation/resources/glossary.md

 <a name="digital-preservation"></a>
 <dt>Digital Preservation</dt>
-<dd>unit within <a href="#digital-research">Digital Research</a> that ensures the long-term preservation of digital research collections including born-digital archives, digitized audio and moving image material, born-digital recordings of performances, and digitized images; includes Digital Archives; primary office located at the <a href="#library-services-center">Library Services Center</a></dd>
+<dd>unit within <a href="#preservation-collections-processing">Preservation & Collections Processing</a> that ensures the long-term preservation of digital research collections including born-digital archives, digitized audio and moving image material, born-digital recordings of performances, and digitized images; primary office located at the <a href="#library-services-center">Library Services Center</a></dd>

 <a name="digital-research"></a>
 <dt>Digital Research</dt>
-<dd>division of <a href="#research-libraries">Research Libraries</a> dedicated to the preservation and sharing of digital research materials</dd>
+<dd>former division of <a href="#research-libraries">Research Libraries</a> comprised of teams including the <a href="#metadata-services-unit">Metadata Services Unit</a> that are now part of <a href="#preservation-collections-processing">Preservation & Collections Processing</a> and <a href="#collections-access-discovery">Collections Access & Discovery</a></dd>

 <a name="early-access-viewer"></a>
 <dt>Early Access Viewer</dt>